csoma/Scala-starter/README.md

 * Install Eclipse
 * Install Eclipse Scala IDE plugin: http://scala-ide.org/
 * From command line run "sbt eclipse"
-* Make sure Scala perspective is selected
+* Make sure the Scala perspective is selected
 * From Eclipse use "Import Wizard" to import "General/Existing Projects into Workspace"
 * Run now should have "Scala Application"